1. What kind of person makes a successful entrepreneur?

 Small business owners have many things in common.
 Below are some of the qualities you will need to be successful.

-- Willingness to sacrifice—If you enjoy working 9-5, do not go into business for yourself.
+- Willingness to sacrifice—If you enjoy working the nine to five, do not go into business for yourself.
 Entrepreneurship often requires many more hours beyond the forty-hour work week.

-- Interpersonal skills—You will be required to interact with a host of people other than customers: lawyers, employees, salespeople.
-If you do not like talking to people you do not know, better keep your day job.
+- Interpersonal skills—You will be required to interact with a host of people other than customers, such as lawyers, employees, and salespeople.
+If you do not like talking to people you do not know, it might be better to keep your day job.

 - Leadership ability—You will be the one everyone turns to for the answers.
 Are you ready to call the shots?

 - Optimism—Being able to hang in there when business gets tough is an important quality in small business owners.

 Compare your skills and expertise with others who are successful in similar businesses.
 Can you duplicate and surpass the capability of other successful businesses?
 What unique skills or “edge” can you provide to obtain a sufficient share of total market?

 Review business journals, trade magazines and other comparative studies that identify the requirements to operate the business.
 From that information, derive a formula for the skills and traits you plan to incorporate into the business operation.

 3. Why is a business plan important and who should write it?

 A business plan is important because it summarizes both your vision for the company and your blueprint for the company’s operating success.
 The business plan is a written guide that details the startup and the future direction of your company.Who should write the plan?
 You, the entrepreneur.
 No one else knows your business idea and goals better.
 Yes, there are services that can do the work for you, however, you are the one who must present this business idea to bankers or other investors.
 Therefore, it is best if you are very familiar and comfortable with the plan.